lammps/lammps/doc/src/Build_extras.rst

          -D Kokkos_ARCH_GPUARCH=yes    # GPUARCH = GPU from list above
          -D Kokkos_ENABLE_CUDA=yes
          -D Kokkos_ENABLE_OPENMP=yes
+         -D FFT=CUFFT                  # optional
          -D CMAKE_CXX_COMPILER=wrapper # wrapper = full path to Cuda nvcc wrapper

-      This will also enable executing FFTs on the GPU, either via the internal KISSFFT library, or - by preference - with the cuFFT library bundled with the CUDA toolkit, depending on whether CMake can identify its location.
+      Setting ``FFT=CUFFT`` as shown will enable executing FFTs on the GPU using the cuFFT library bundled with the CUDA toolkit.
+      If not specified, FFTs will be executed on the GPU using the internal KISSFFT library.
 The *wrapper* value for ``CMAKE_CXX_COMPILER`` variable is the path to the CUDA nvcc compiler wrapper provided in the Kokkos library:
       ``lib/kokkos/bin/nvcc_wrapper``\ .
 The setting should include the